aZaChris/workshop-labs-Deploying-an-E-commerce-Site-on-AWS/README.md

 **Validation:**
 - Check VPC creation in console
-- Verify CIDR block is 10.0.0.0/16
+- Verify CIDR block is 10.0.0.0/28
 - Confirm DNS hostnames enabled
 ```bash
 aws ec2 describe-vpcs --vpc-ids $VPC_ID
 ```
+**Delete default VPC:**
+- Navigate back to "Your VPCs" on the left side of the screen
+- Reload the list of VPCs
+- Select the Default VPC (Usually named "-")
+- Click on "Actions"
+- Click on Delete and follow the steps

-2. **Create Private Subnet**
+2. **Check Private Subnet**
-   - Within your VPC, create new subnet
+   - Within your VPC, Check if the subnet was created and associated with your VPC
-   - Use CIDR block 10.0.0.0/26
-   - Select Frankfurt (eu-central-1a)
-   - Tag: Name=ecommerce-private-subnet
+   - You could double check it by going in the Tags sections and seeing if there's the previously created "ecommerce-vpc"

 ```bash
 # Create subnet